 - To maximise results and avoid ineffective or inefficient programmes, policy choices must be based on realistic forecasts of individual behaviour and household response.

-Professor Bruno Liebhaberg, Director General of CERRE, says: “In the wake of the economic difficulties affecting many Europeans, the significance and added value of this CERRE study stem not only from the latter's in-depth examination of the extent of the affordability challenges but also from its assessment of the true effectiveness of a wide variety of existing policies put in place to deal with the problem as well as from its recommendations for the future”.
+Professor Bruno Liebhaberg, Director General of CERRE, says: “In the wake of the economic difficulties affecting many Europeans, the significance and added value of this CERRE study stem not only from its in-depth examination of the extent of the affordability challenges but also from its assessment of the true effectiveness of a wide variety of existing policies put in place to deal with the problem as well as from its recommendations for the future”.